Providence in Union County, Florida — The American South (South Atlantic)

 Erected by Providence Pioneer and Friends in Cooperation with the Union County Historical Society, Inc.

 Location.
 30° 0.237′ N, 82° 32.825′ W. Marker is in Providence, Florida, in Union County.
 Marker is on County Road 238, on the left when traveling west.
+Located between SW 44th Avenue and SW 45 Court.
 Touch for map.
-Located between SW 44th Avenue and SW 45 Court.
 Marker is in this post office area: Lake Butler FL 32054, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Santa Fe de Toloca (approx. 6 miles away); Fear Stricken (approx. 6˝ miles away); Bellamy Road (approx. 6˝ miles away); Town of Leno (approx. 6˝ miles away); Civilian Conservation Corps (approx. 6˝ miles away); "CCC Boy" Statue (approx. 6˝ miles away); Bland Community and Ogden School / Odgen School (approx. 7.1 miles away); 1824 - The Bellamy Road - 1952 (approx. 9.2 miles away).

 Credits.
 This page was last revised on July 22, 2018.
-This page originally submitted on May 30, 2012, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 708 times since then and 4 times this year.
+It was originally submitted on May 30, 2012, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 765 times since then and 24 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 30, 2012, by Mike Stroud of Bluffton, South Carolina.